jwplayer/applicaster-docs/translation.md

 *This is NOT yet available.*

-A language tag, also known as the 'locale', consists of a 2-3 letter base language tag that indicates a language, optionally followed by additional subtags separated by '-'.
-The most common extra information is the country or region variant like 'en-US' or 'fr-CA'.
+A language tag, also known as the 'locale', consists of a 2-3 letter base language tag that indicates a language, optionally followed by the country or regions variant by '-', e.g. 'en-US' or 'fr-CA'.

 1. Add the Applicaster DI Plugin to your project
 1. Add an [ISO 2 letter language  code]() as Tag according to format `lang:{country code}` on JW Player media items that are only available in specific country.
 E.g. `lang:nl-BE`.

-1.
+The system will query the [playlist API](https://developer.jwplayer.com/jwplayer/reference/playlists) using tags.

+It will filter on:
-The system will query take the base language of the operating system It will always query on language AND (if apprlicable) the region variant
+- the base language the operating system, e.g `en`

-To
+- the regions variant of the operating system, e.g `en-US